 Stop Saying RAG Is Dead

 I’m tired of hearing “RAG is dead.”
-That’s why Ben Clavié and I put together this open 5-part series to discuss why RAG is not dead, and what the future of RAG looks like.
+That’s why Ben Clavié and I put together this open 7-part series to discuss why RAG is not dead, and what the future of RAG looks like.

-But retrieval is more important than ever.
+The oversimplified version from 2023 deserves the criticism: chuck documents into a vector database, do cosine similarity, call it a day.
+That approach fails because compressing entire documents into single vectors loses critical information.
+But retrieval itself is more important than ever.
 LLMs are frozen at training time.
-Million-token context windows don’t change the economics or efficiency of stuffing everything into every query.
+Million-token context windows don’t change the economics of stuffing everything into every query.

-We’ve been measuring wrong.
+We started by questioning how we measure success.
 Nandan Thakur showed that traditional IR metrics optimize for finding the #1 result.
 RAG needs different goals: coverage (getting all the facts), diversity (corroborating facts), and relevance.
 Models that ace BEIR benchmarks often fail at real RAG tasks.

 Annotated Notes From the Series